Sydney to Canberra Drive: A Complete 3-Day Road Trip Itinerary

 National Capital Exhibition

-The National Capital Exhibition is a great place to begin your visit to Canberra, particularly if you are not familiar with the city.
+The National Capital Exhibition is a good place to begin your visit to Canberra, particularly if you are not familiar with the city.

 Lake Burley Griffin

-The waterfront is a great place to explore by bike, boat, or if your budget and the weather are in sync, in a hot-air balloon!
+The waterfront is a good spot to explore by bike, boat, or if your budget and the weather are in sync, by hot-air balloon.

 Australian War Memorial

-The vast collection here covers all conflicts Australia has engaged in since the Boer War.
-We loved the old school diorama depicting the battlefields of World War One.
-There is also an impressive collection of aircraft and lots of personal memorabilia.
+The collection here covers all conflicts Australia has engaged in since the Boer War.
+We loved the old-school diorama depicting the battlefields of World War One.
+There is also a large collection of aircraft and lots of personal memorabilia.

 This memorial is a place where a history lover can easily lose half a day, but even those with a fleeting interest will find themselves engaged here.